32 BEST Things To Do In Kauai 2023

 12. Explore Waimea Canyon

 You can’t go to Kauai without visiting the memorable Waimea Canyon.
-This state park encompasses 10 miles of canyon, plenty of hiking trails, and awe-inspiring views.
+Known as the “Grand Canyon of the Pacific”, this state park encompasses 10 miles of canyon, plenty of hiking trails, and awe-inspiring views.

 Although most tourists come to see the views and leave without further exploration, we strongly encourage you to spend some time seeing everything that Waimea Canyon has to offer.